ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 # 2. resource pgsql-ha
 ms pgsql-ha pgsqld meta notify=true

-# 3. the master IP address
+# 3. the vIP address
-primitive pgsql-master-ip IPaddr2           \
+primitive pgsql-pri-ip IPaddr2           \
   params ip=192.168.2.100 cidr_netmask=24 \
   op monitor interval=10s

-# 4. colocation of the pgsql-ha master and the master IP address
+# 4. colocation of the pgsql-ha primary and the vIP address
-colocation ip-with-master inf: pgsql-master-ip pgsql-ha:Master
+colocation ip-with-pri inf: pgsql-pri-ip pgsql-ha:Master

 # 5. ordering constraints
 order promote-then-ip Mandatory:         \
-  pgsql-ha:promote pgsql-master-ip:start \
+  pgsql-ha:promote pgsql-pri-ip:start \
   sequential=true symmetrical=false

 order demote-then-stop-ip Mandatory:   \
-  pgsql-ha:demote pgsql-master-ip:stop \
+  pgsql-ha:demote pgsql-pri-ip:stop \
   sequential=true symmetrical=false

 EOC
 ```

 > **WARNING**: in step 5, the start/stop and promote/demote order for these
-> resources must be asymetrical: we __MUST__ keep the master IP on the master
+> resources must be asymetrical: we __MUST__ keep the vIP on the primary
-> during its demote process so the standbies receive everything during the
+> during its demote process so the standbies receive everything before its
-> master shutdown.
+> shutdown.
 {: .warning}

 Note that the values for `timeout` and `interval` on each operation are based